microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solutions/Challenge1/readme.md

 ### Database Schema migration steps

 Database schemas need to be migrated from SQL Server to Azure Synapse.
 Due to the MPP architecture, this will be more than just a data type translation exericse.
 You will need to focus on how best to distribute the data across each table follow this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-overview).
 A list of unsupported data types can be found in this [article](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-data-types) and how to find the best alternative.
-For Geography fields, please students to drop them from the DDL statements since they will not be part of teh SSIS job.
+For Geography fields, please advise students to drop them from the DDL statements since they will not be part of teh SSIS job.

-As a learning tool, the Data Warehouse migration utility can be a guided approach to migrating your schemas.
-We suggest you run the tool to determine incompatibilities but actually generate the scripts by hand.
-Here is [a set of instructions](https://www.sqlservercentral.com/articles/azure-dwh-part-11-data-warehouse-migration-utility) to follow to use the utility.

 1. Go to Source database on the SQL Server environment and right click the WWI DW database and select "Generate Scripts".
 This will export all DDL statements for the database tables and schema.
 2. Create a user defined schema for each tier of the data warehouse; Integration, Dimension, Fact.
-3. Items that require refactoring (You can refer to this [document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=aps-pdw-2016-au7) for more information)
+3. Items that require refactoring (You can refer to this [document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=azure-sqldw-latest) for more information)
     * Data types
     * Column length
     * Replace Identity for Sequences
     * Identify which tables are hash, replicated and round-robin.
-Read this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-distribute)
+Read this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-distribute?context=%2Fazure%2Fsynapse-analytics%2Fcontext%2Fcontext)
     * Determine your distribution column (HINT IDENTITY Column can not be your distribution key)
     * Some Fact Table primary key are a composite key from source system
 4. Execute these scripts on the Azure Synapse Analytics database